rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

       rake run:win32:rhosimulator

-## Debugging on the device using Weinre
+## On-Device Debugging With Weinre

 Weinre is a must have developer tool for testing or debugging your JavaScript RhoMobile application.
 Although a lot of testing and analysis can be done using [RhoSimulator](debugging_with_rhosimulator), sometimes the application behaves differently on a device and you can't test hardware features like [Barcode](../api/barcode) in RhoSiumulator.
 Weinre allows you to do all of this.
 Think of it as a remote Web Inspector.
 It also allows you to get familiar with the RhoMobile APIs right from the Weinre JavaScript Console tab much more rapidly then trying to fumble around with reading through logs.